Features

 Fiber based pseudo-blocking programming model

-First and foremost, it often becomes tedious and confusing to write sequences of code (e.g. performing multiple database queries).
+First and foremost, it often becomes tedious and confusing to write sequences of code (e.g. performing multiple consecutive database queries).
 Each step will introduce a new callback with a new scope, error callbacks often have to be handled separately.
 Especially the latter is a reason why it is tempting to just perform lax error handling.

 Another consequence of asynchronous callbacks is that there is no meaningful call stack.
-Not only can this make debugging more difficult, but features such as exceptions cannot be used efficiently in such an environment.
+Not only can this make debugging more difficult, but features such as exceptions cannot be used effectively in such an environment.

 Compact API